-It’s difficult to know, most of the time, how much big companies really spend on logos.
+It’s difficult to know, most of the time, how much big companies really spend on logo designs and redesigns.
 Few firms are willing to share figures, and even if they do, it’s difficult to distinguish the cost of designing the logo from the cost of the rebrand as a whole, which can include marketing, advertising and other associated costs.

-But while we can’t list “the most expensive logos in history” (because we don’t know, and in truth, neither does anyone else), it’s still interesting to look at examples where companies have spent vast sums on their logos, and whether they were worth it.
+But while we can’t list “the most expensive logos in history” (because we don’t definitively know the top five, and in truth, neither does anyone else), it’s interesting to look at examples where companies have spent vast sums on their logos, and whether they were worth it.

-In this post, we look at five famous examples of expensive logos, and pull out some lessons we can learn from them.
+In this post, we look at five famous examples of expensive logo designs (opens in new tab), and pull out some lessons we can learn from them.